 Grills Orchards Country Market, Belleville

 A reader recommended Grills Orchards Country Market, just off Highway 401 between Belleville and Trenton.
-You can pick your own apples, or drop by the shop to browse for pre-picked apples, baked goodies, honey, ice cream, meats, hot sauces and more.
+You can pick your own apples (the orchard grows 15 varieties), or drop by the shop to browse for pre-picked apples, baked goodies, honey, ice cream, meats, hot sauces and more.
 There’s a corn maze, too.
 886 Grills Road, Belleville

 The Big Apple, Colborne